grammyjs/website/site/docs/plugins/menu.md

 grammY has [a built-in plugin](./keyboard.md#inline-keyboards) to create basic inline keybaords.

 The menu plugin takes this idea further and lets you create rich menus right inside the chat.
-They can have interactive buttons, multiple pages with navigation between them, and so on.
+They can have interactive buttons, multiple pages with navigation between them, and more.

 Here is a simple example that speaks for itself.